DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/quotes.md

 > - underlying system determines a large part of success.

 > If you must acknowledge my departure, here's how I want you to do it: Don't worry about the fucking internet.
 Eat, drink, be merry.
 Love your spouses.
 Play with your children.
 Run wild beneath the sun with your dogs.
 Let your cats curl up in your laps.
 Sing and dance skyclad beneath the moon and stars.
 Indulge in public fornication.
 Destroy your idols.
 Burn the churches down.
 Raze every prison to the ground.
 Smash the state.
 Seize the means of production.
 Shout at the Devil, curse God, and live free

+> The eye hummed.
+It was a sweet sound that Felix couldn’t stand.
+It thundered across the horizon like a whale call, slipping through him like a sharp, freezing gale.
+His Aspects resonated with it, turning every piece of Felix on edge as metal drawn against metal.
+He convulsed, tossed back onto his knees.
+>
+> You Are Worthy.
+>
+> The eye blinked and was gone.
+>
+> You Have Completed A Hidden Quest!
+>
+> Earn Etrionn’s Approval
+>
+> The Great Beast of a distant land has approved of your judgment and has granted you Authority over its remains!
+Weep, for it was the last of its kind.
+Rejoice, for all things must end so others may start anew.

 ## References/Inspiration